Our Submissions Process

 Madison, WI 53715

-- Exhibitions typically last up to 6 weeks, except for certain student or MFA shows.
+- Exhibitions typically last 4-6 weeks, except for certain student or MFA shows.

 - Artists are encouraged to present a gallery talk.